Complete analysis of a realistic fiber-based quantum repeater scheme: The performance of the quantum repeater network

-Finally, even though we in this article focus on optimizing the secret key rate, it is important to note that our protocol is not limited to this application since EPR pairs between the end nodes are generated.
+Finally, while we in this work focus on optimizing the secret key rate, the protocol’s ability to generate EPR pairs between end nodes makes it valuable for more advanced applications, such as distributed quantum computing.